sighupio/fury-kubernetes-monitoring/katalog/prometheus-operated/README.md

-Prometheus is a monitoring tool to collect metric based time series data and provides a functional expression language that lets the user select and aggregate time-series data in real time.
-Prometheus's expression browser make it possible to analyse queried data as a graph or view it as tabular data, but it's also possible to integrate it with third-party time-series analytics tools like Grafana.
+Prometheus is a monitoring tool to collect metric based time series data and provides a functional expression language that lets the user select and aggregate time-series data in real-time.
+Prometheus's expression browser makes it possible to analyze queried data as a graph or view it as tabular data, but it's also possible to integrate it with third-party time-series analytics tools like Grafana.
 Grafana integration is provided in Fury monitoring katalog, please see [Grafana](../grafana) package's documentation.